1. Bluff to Invercargill: 8.5 hrs, 34 km (maps 141, 140)

 Both towns have a small supermarket.

-If you are camping at Merrivale Rd, continue down to the Otautau-Tuatapere Rd and turn right into it.
+Turn right from Merrivale Rd on to the Otautau-Tuatapere Rd.
 You need to look for an overbridge over a farm road.
-There is apparently a TA marker somewhere before this, and a stile, but if you don’t spot it just get onto this road and go uphill, through two farm gates to the Inland Bush track.
+There is apparently a TA marker somewhere before this, and a stile, but if you don’t spot it just get onto this farm road and go uphill, through two farm gates to the Inland Bush track.
 The second gate has an orange marker on it.
 Further markers follow a steep track up through bush.
 Near the top, just as you are about to leave the bush and enter farmland again is a track to the right that is marked.
 This soon becomes a forest road through pine forest and the walking becomes very easy.
 No camping or fires are permitted in the forest.

 Taylor’s Lodge in Ohai (aka Taylors Hotel), 03 225-4510; 03 225 4244; 03 225 4041; or 021 307 505 has reasonably priced accommodation and they will hold bounce boxes.
 Note that accommodation is very much a sideline for the busy family, so they are not sitting around waiting for your call.
 To be picked up you should call several hours ahead to arrange a time – say from the cellphone towers.
 They also have a very limited number of rooms (maybe just one?), so booking is essential.